oroinc/documentation/user_guide_sales_tools/customer_management/common_features_accounts.rst

 - The account name

-- The total lifetime sales value registered in your Oro application.
+- The total :term:`Lifetime Sales Value` registered in your Oro application.

 .. image:: /user_guide/img/accounts/accounts_report_by_lifetime.png